ENQUIRE NOW

 The first and most crucial step of children using the Woodwork Station is that children become familiar with the tools and know how to use them safely.
 What is a hammer?
 Why do we use this?
 How can we use this safely?
 Children are supervised, and the tools and materials are introduced correctly, ensuring that woodwork is a low-risk activity.
 Once they know these fundamental skills, children are given the space to persevere and solve their challenges.
 We then see that their sense of self, pride and self-esteem grow and flourish, which is an absolute joy to observe!

-Young expert carpenters at Huili
+Young expert carpenters at Hiba

 The children in EY4 are the experts in woodwork in the nursery.
 Those with us for several years have developed their skills and often use their knowledge to teach their peers.
-They consolidate their learning and develop fundamental Huili values, such as Responsibility and Respect.
+They consolidate their learning and develop fundamental Hiba values, such as Responsibility and Respect.
 For example, last year, our EY4B children began a Construction project that started with children building homes in class for animals.
-The class then placed their votes to make the ‘house’ that interested them the most; this included designing and constructing an outdoor tent, a home for Huili Bear and a bug hotel.
+The class then placed their votes to make the ‘house’ that interested them the most; this included designing and constructing an outdoor tent, a home for Hiba Bear and a bug hotel.
 One of the key discussions during their project was about making mistakes, “mistakes can help us to learn.”
 They looked at all the mistakes they made whilst constructing in their three teams and how these errors were perfect opportunities to re-design their structures so they were even stronger.
 The children were offered the chance to face the failures together and develop an understanding of the world and the Courage to keep trying and exploring.

 Class wood station